ReScience/ReScience-submission/article/Larisch-2019.md

 ANNarchy provides a `Synapse` object, that expects a `parameters` argument, the `equations` and a description of what happens when the pre-synaptic neuron spikes (`pre_spike`).
-After a pre-synaptic spike, the input current of the postsynaptic neurons increases by the value of the synaptic weight.
+After a pre-synaptic spike, the input current of the postsynaptic neurons increases by the value of the synaptic weight, if `transmit` is one.
 `g_target` is an alias for the postsynaptic conductance that should be increased (`g_Exc` in the AdEx neurons).

 ### Implementation of the Experiments

-The implementation of the different experiments are in the corresponding python files.
+The implementation of the different experiments are provided in different python files.
-To perform an experiment, the network with the neuron populations and the weights between them must be initialized.
+To perform an experiment, a network with the neural populations and the weights between them must be initialized.

 To create a population, ANNarchy provides the `Population` object.
 The `geometry` argument expects a tuple or a integer and defines the spatial geometry, respectively the number of neurons in the population.
 The `neuron` arguments expects a `Neuron` object.
-It defines the used model for population neurons.
 There is also a set of predefined `Population` objects in ANNarchy, for example the `PoissonPopulation`.
-This object provides a population of spiking neurons, whose spiking behavior follows a Poisson distribution with a given rate.
+This object provides a population of spiking neurons, whose spiking behavior follows a Poisson distribution with a given rate:

 ``` python
 poisPop = PoissonPopulation(geometry=10, rates=100.0)